ChuckHill2/VideoLibrarian/Readme.md

 ## Installation

 Copy VideoLibrarian.exe to any new or existing writable directory.
-Copy the optional companion utility VideoOrganizer.exe to the same folder in order to help setup the video folders.
+Copy the optional companion utilities VideoOrganizer.exe and VideoValidator.exe to the same folder.
 That's it!

 Upon execution, VideoLibrarian.exe will create additional files in the same